License # 3043717392102 N. Tustin Avenue, Santa Ana, CA 92705

 The Work Cycle—Purposeful, Uninterrupted Learning

+Children enjoy long, uninterrupted periods (the Montessori work cycle) where they choose activities that match their curiosity and developmental stage.
 Teachers observe, gently introduce new lessons, and allow children to explore at their own pace.
 Materials are self-correcting and designed for hands-on mastery.
 Children learn focus, independence, and confidence through real work not busywork.

 Prepared Environments

+Every classroom is calm, beautiful, and filled with authentic Montessori materials, encouraging children to move freely, care for their space, and choose meaningful work.
 Low shelves and inviting displays foster independence, while spaces for quiet reflection and cozy corners provide comfort.
 Natural light and organic materials support sensory development.

 Individual Needs in a Community